 There are a number of conditions that affect eye health, and if not detected early, may lead to problems with vision.
 It is important for the eyes to be dilated so the retina can be thoroughly evaluated as part of a comprehensive exam for eye health.

-Dr. Voss, Dr. Moore, Dr. Tucker and Dr. Kazmi, are concerned about retinal problems such as macular degeneration, glaucoma, retinal holes, detachments, and diabetic retinopathy – all of which can lead to eye health issues including vision loss or blindness.
+Dr. Voss, Dr. Moore, Dr. Tucker, Dr. Kazmi, and Dr. Ebling, are concerned about retinal problems such as macular degeneration, glaucoma, retinal holes, detachments, and diabetic retinopathy – all of which can lead to eye health issues including vision loss or blindness.
 Additionally, many symptoms of systemic diseases such as diabetes, the effects of high blood pressure and other diseases can be detected with the EyeScreen Examination.

 At Bellaire Family Eye Care we are pleased to provide our patients with an advanced digital retinal exam called EyeScreen.
 EyeScreen is a high resolution screening photograph of your retina that will help us document, review, and compare your retina over time.
 We use the EyeScreen exam to document your retinal image for our charts, screen for eye diseases, and improve our ability to view your internal retinal health at a much higher resolution than a slit lamp or ophthalmoscope.